Ever wondered if your WordPress emails make it to the right people?

 How To Set up WordPress and WooCommerce Email Logs

-For us to successfully set up email logs we need WP Mail SMTP plugin
+For us to successfully set up email logs we need the WP Mail SMTP plugin

 This plugin allows you to send WordPress emails using any SMTP service